GhostCoder22/EXEPlatformID/README.md

 but this source code should compile with virtually any IDE/compiler toolset combo for Windows with little to no effort.

-A NOTE OF WARNING: While it might be possible for Linux users to compile this EXEPlatformID provided WINE is installed, I make no garentee's as to the correctiveness of OS platform reporting produced by this tool.
+A NOTE OF WARNING: While it might be possible for Linux users to compile EXEPlatformID provided WINE is installed, I make no garentee's as to the correctiveness of OS platform reporting produced by this tool.